allugo/Frases-Livros-API/README.md

 ```

 ### - /frasesPorAutor (POST)
-  Search all the quotes by an specific author
+  Search all the quotes by an specific author.
   - url: <a href="javascript:void(0)">http://allugofrases.herokuapp.com/frasesPorAutor</a>
 ```py
 # Python Example.